 This course introduces the world of business.
 Students will explore business events and economic conditions that affect business.
 Among the topics studied are the business in a global environment, the various forms of business, the social responsibility of business and the functions of accounting, marketing, management, and human resource management.
 This course will touch upon all the areas related to a business major in college.
 This course is intended for students who wish to earn college credit from Delaware County Community College while in high school.
 See page 18 for further details.
+Satisfies OACTEP Business Marketing and Entrepreneurship requirement.

-461 - Accounting I
+461 - Accounting

-Accounting I is an introductory course designed to provide competency for bookkeeping clerks, bookkeeping for a small business, and accounting knowledge for anyone working in the world of business.
+Accounting is an introductory course designed to provide competency for bookkeeping clerks, bookkeeping for a small business, and accounting knowledge for anyone working in the world of business.
 Students will learn to analyze, compute, and record business transactions, prepare financial statements, and payrolls.
-The fundamentals developed are necessary for advanced study in accounting.
-Accounting is fun to learn and only uses basic math functions.
+Satisfies OACTEP Business Marketing and Entrepreneurship requirement.